 A significant amount of the Company's products are manufactured in Mexico, China and other regions outside of the United States.
-The Trump administration has called for substantial changes to U.S. trade and tax policies, which may include import restrictions, increased import tariffs and/or changes in U.S. participation in multilateral trade agreements such as the North American Free Trade Agreement (NAFTA).
-Restrictions on imports could prevent or make it difficult for the Company to obtain the components needed for new products which would affect the Company's sales.
+The Trump administration has called for substantial changes to U.S. trade and tax policies, which may include import restrictions, increased import tariffs and/or changes in U.S. participation in multilateral trade agreements such as the North American Free Trade Agreement (NAFTA) and any successor agreements, such as the United States-Mexico-Canada Agreement (USMCA).
+Restrictions on imports could prevent or make it difficult or more expensive for the Company to obtain the components needed for new products which would affect the Company's sales.
 Increased tariffs would require the Company to increase its prices which likely would decrease customer demand for its products.
 Other countries might retaliate through the imposition of their own restrictions and or increased tariffs which would affect the Company's ability to export products and therefore adversely affect its sales.
 Any significant changes in current U.S. trade, tax or other policies could have a material adverse effect upon the Company's results of operations.